Updated on: 13 April 2026

 The resolution allocates $1.075 billion for personal injury claims and $25 million for medical monitoring, and establishes administrative frameworks that provide essential guidance to legal practitioners handling complex mass tort litigation.

-With strict registration deadlines through January 31, 2025, the settlement establishes critical precedents for large-scale device litigation management and innovative resolution strategies.
+With registration closed as of January 31, 2025 and active disbursement underway, the settlement has established critical precedents for large-scale device litigation management and innovative resolution strategies.

 Philips CPAP Recall: Technical Defects and FDA Findings